-If you can answer ‘yes’ to at least 4 of those questions, take a look at what we can offer you.
+If you can answer ‘yes’ to at least the first 4 questions, then please do get in touch for a chat.

-Note: Sadly, we are not able to approve all applications.
+Note: Sadly, we are not able to work with everyone who contacts us.
 Due to our own limited resources, we sometimes have to make hard choices about the projects we can commit to.

-You can maximise your chance of a positive outcome by providing information, via the application form, that shows your planned project will be useful, viable, and resourced for the long term.
+You can maximise your chance of a positive outcome by providing information in your email that shows your planned project will be useful, viable, and resourced for the long term.

-We’ll let you know whether or not your application has been shortlisted.
+We’ll let you know whether or not we would like to explore your project further.

-If it has, we may wish to talk to you and get some more details, so we’ll arrange to call you via Skype or Google Hangout.
+If so, we will want to talk to you and get some more details, so we’ll arrange to call you via Skype or Google Hangout.